 If NHS Test and Trace tell you to self-isolate, you might be entitled to a one-off £500 Self-Isolation Payment.

-You must have tested positive for coronavirus or been in close contact with someone else who has.
-You must also:
+- You must have tested positive for coronavirus or been in close contact with someone else who has.

-- be unable to work from home, as a result of which you will lose income
+- You must be unable to work from home, as a result of which you will lose earned income.

-- be currently receiving one of the following:
+- You must either be currently receiving one of the following:

 - Universal Credit

 - Working Tax Credit

 - income-based Employment and Support Allowance